 The following information is on file with the Evesham Township Police Department:

-On March 20 at 8:44 a.m., an officer with the Evesham Township Police Department conducted a motor vehicle stop on Route 70 inside the ETPD’s Data Driven Approach to Crime and Traffic Safety (DDACTS) Zone, which integrates location-based crime and traffic data to establish effective and efficient methods for deploying law enforcement and other resources.
+On April 29 at 9:47 a.m., an officer with the Evesham Township Police Department conducted a motor vehicle stop while carrying out traffic enforcement inside the township’s Data Driven Approach to Crime and Traffic Safety (DDACTS) Zone.

-A female, age 33, of Westampton, was charged with third-degree possession of methamphetamine, third-degree possession of heroin, third-degree possession of Suboxone and a disorderly person offense for possession of drug paraphernalia.
+A male, age 31, of Pennsauken, was charged with third-degree possession of cocaine with intent to distribute, third-degree possession of heroin with intent to distribute and a disorderly persons offense for possession of marijuana less than 50 grams.